BradleyCulley/bradleyculley.github.io/_posts/2026-broken-05-01-how-to-get-into-harvard.md

 </ul>
 </p>

-3. In general, be the best (or among the very best) in the world at something.<br/>
+4. Be among the best in the world at something, even if there's not a formal competition for it.<br/>

 <p>
 Tim Doner became famous for making a YouTube video in which he speaks 20 different languages, with impressive depth and skill, as a 16 year-old high school student.